sunilemanjee/random-vector-auto-scale/README.md

 - `--pipeline`: Use `benchmark-only` for running benchmarks without setup/teardown.
 - `--client-options`: Connection options (SSL, cert verification, API key, etc.).
 - `--kill-running-processes`: Ensures any previous Rally processes are stopped before starting.

+This configuration will run six ingest phases with varying client counts, throughputs, and iterations, followed by parallel operations for both indexing and search.
+The workload simulates:
+- Multiple phases of varying intensity (8-25 bulk requests/sec)
+- Different client concurrency levels (10-20 clients)
+- Consistent bulk sizes (18 documents per bulk)
+- Parallel operations with 1 indexing client and 10 search clients

 Adjust the parameters as needed for your environment and workload.